 What You Can Expect from our Teen Residential Treatment Center ?

-At our troubled teens residential program for at-risk girls, we strive for excellence in moral and value formation, emotional regulation, attitude, holiness, and service.
+At Trinity Teen Solutions troubled teens residential program for at-risk girls, we strive for excellence in moral and value formation, emotional regulation, attitude, holiness, and service.
 We hope to instill into your daughter a sense of belonging to something bigger than herself and an understanding that a life of giving rather than taking will be what fulfills her.
 It is our goal to teach each troubled teen girl respect for the dignity of human life and a responsibility toward others.

 Our evidence-based therapies will teach your daughter skills that will help her have positive relationships in life and help her in communicating with others.
 We will strive to help her learn and apply everyday living skills and to adapt problem-solving techniques in meeting the demands life places on her.

 Trinity Teen Solutions staff will strive to be open in communication, honest in trying to work with you and your daughter, and trustworthy to strive to complete the task you have placed in our hands.